earkevin11/Azure-Application-Gateway-Service/README.md

 # Azure-Application-Gateway-Service

 # What is the purpose of Application Gateway Service?
-- App gateway is a web traffic load balances service that load balances traffic at the OSI Layer 7 Application layer
+- App gateway is a web traffic load balancer service that load balances traffic at the OSI Layer 7 Application layer
 - Azure application gateway routes the traffic/request based on the URL.
 - Application gateway managed SSL for users.
 - Communicaton from client to the app gateway is secure because of SSL